Nemocas/AbstractAlgebra.jl/docs/src/quotient_module.md

 (1, 2)

 julia> N, f = sub(M, [m])
-(Submodule over Integers with 1 generator and no relations, Hom: submodule over Integers with 1 generator and no relations -> free module of rank 2 over integers)
+(Submodule over integers with 1 generator and no relations, Hom: submodule over integers with 1 generator and no relations -> free module of rank 2 over integers)

 julia> Q, g = quo(M, N)
-(Quotient module over Integers with 1 generator and no relations, Hom: free module of rank 2 over integers -> quotient module over Integers with 1 generator and no relations)
+(Quotient module over integers with 1 generator and no relations, Hom: free module of rank 2 over integers -> quotient module over integers with 1 generator and no relations)

 julia> p = M([ZZ(3), ZZ(1)])
 (3, 1)